The Art of Being a Dangerous Woman: Honoring bell hooks and Critical Thinking

 Much of bell hooks’ critique radically introduces an ideology that prompts diversity inclusion within the feminist movement. hooks’ ideology was influenced by Sojourner Truth, whose “Ain’t I a Woman” speech inspired hooks’ first book (1981) of the same title.
 This groundbreaking book, and much of hooks’ work, focuses on the historical impact of sexism and racism on Black women by bringing issues of racism to the forefront of the feminist movement during the second wave.
 Much of hooks’ work critiques a disregard for issues of class and race within feminism and the ways in which white-supremacist-capitalist-patriarchy affects Black women through the media’s portrayal of Black women, education injustice, and the devaluation of Black womanhood.

 She has authored dozens of books, including memoirs, children’s books, and poetry collections.
 Through numerous critical analyses, she continues striving to redefine and restructure the cultural framework of power, one that “does not find oppression of others necessary” (Feminist Theory: From Margin to Center, 1984).

-“As long as women are using class or race power to dominate other women, feminist sisterhood cannot be fully realized” – Feminism is for Everybody (2000).
+“As long as women are using class or race power to dominate other women, feminist sisterhood cannot be fully realized” –bell hooks, Feminism is for Everybody (2000)